 Banning burqas was not quite as sweeping as calling the entire multicultural enterprise a load of crap, but he was certainly drawing a line in the sand to support Western culture, when most other politicians were avoiding the subject.

 Anyway, it's terrific that the three top national leaders in Europe have agreed the diversity cult is wrong-headed, unworkable public policy.
 The elite view is returning to traditional assimilation, where immigrant newbies are expected to adopt the language, culture and values of the nation they voluntarily enter.

 On the other hand, earnest policy statements favoring assimilation are unlikely to convince Muslims unfriendly to Western values to reform their hostile beliefs and behavior.
-One hopes that the next item of discussion will be ending Muslim immigration, although the hour is late for that in Europe.Below, colorful Muslims celebrate diversity in Paris.
+One hopes that the next item of discussion will be ending Muslim immigration, although the hour is late for that in Europe.